Miami’s D’Eriq King will be the latest challenge for beleaguered Virginia Tech defense

 He did not go back to Coral Gables, Fla., until August, with the pandemic pausing virtually all sports in the United States.

-In the first game of his life without his father, King led the Hurricanes to a 31-14 win against Alabama-Birmingham, accounting for 227 total yards and two touchdowns.
+In the first game of his life without his father, King led the Hurricanes to a 31-14 win against Alabama Birmingham, accounting for 227 total yards and two touchdowns.
 He said afterward during an emotional news conference he had not stopped thinking about his father the entire game.

-“This guy is explosive and can throw the football,” Virginia Tech Coach Justin Fuente said of King.
+“This guy is explosive and can throw the football,” Virginia Tech Coach Justin Fuente said.
 “It’s not like a guy they just put back there to run around.
 This guy can really throw the ball, and they are certainly going to try to push the tempo, and they have some electric skill players on the outside that can really hurt you in one-on-one battles.

 “To say it’s a daunting task is an understatement.
 I mean this is a guy that’s a big-time player.”